OUUEG/ouueg.github.io/_posts/2023-04-01-ocean-diver-training-report.md

 ---
-title: 'Ocean Diver Training Report &#8211; 2023 March'
+title: 'Ocean Diver Training Report &#8211; March 24, 2023'
 date: '2023-04-01T19:17:34+01:00'
-author: frost
+author: Layla Sklar
+layout: post
 categories:
     - News
 tags:
     - Training
 ---

-*Written by Layla Sklar, March 24, 2023*

 <figure class="wp-block-image size-full">![](https://ouueg.com/wp-content/uploads/2023/04/Ocean-Diver-training.jpg)</figure>Following an enjoyable try dive with OUUEG in October in 2022, I was motivated to quickly get a start on BSAC Ocean Diver training!
 Our pool training took place over the frosty weekend of 1st week (the 21st and 22nd of January 2023) at Iffley Sports Centre.